ARM-software/arm-trusted-firmware/docs/porting-guide.md

 This function executes with the MMU and data caches enabled.
 It is responsible for performing any remaining platform-specific setup that can occur after the MMU and data cache have been enabled.

-In the ARM FVP port, it zeros out the ZI section and enables the system level implementation of the generic timer counter.

 This function is also responsible for initializing the storage abstraction layer which is used to load further bootloader images.